-Growing Air Plants
+About Air Plants

-- Although they love warm weather, most air plants need protection from full sun.
+Although they love warm weather, most air plants need protection from full sun.
 If it's a type that grows naturally wild on trees, keep it in moist, partial shade.
-If it is a ground type, such as T. cyanea or T. lindenii, grow it indoors in bright, filtered light and outdoors in partial or dappled shade.
+If it is a ground type, such as T. cyanea or T. lindenii, grow it indoors in bright, filtered light or outdoors in partial or dappled shade.

-- Don't let an air plant sit somewhere that's colder than 45 degrees; it will die at those temperatures.
+Don't let an air plant sit somewhere colder than 45 degrees; it will die at those temperatures.
 If you live in Zone 9 or warmer, you can grow an air plant outdoors all year if you keep it dry during the winter.

-How to Use Air Plants
+Styling Air Plants

 Play off the spikiness of the foliage by grouping three Tillandsia ionantha and add a tiny toucan, parasol, or other tropical touch.